 However, certain cheeses are better than others in terms of calories, such as provolone, mozzarella, feta, goat cheese, and parmesan.

 Cut into squares or smear on whole grain crackers!
 String cheese is a great option, too, since it’s portion-controlled!

 1 string cheese: 70 calories, 5 g fat, 1 g carbs, 0 g sugar, 170 mg sodium, 0 g fiber, 5 g protein

 11. Avocado Toast

-Next time you get a late night craving, reach for one of these snacks instead.
+Next time you get a late-night craving, reach for one of these healthy snacks instead.
 Healthy eating doesn’t mean depriving and starving yourself; it’s about finding foods you love that love your body too!